suab321321/VCS/README.txt

 Only Compatible with Unix type filesystem.

-Codebase is very messy due to my inexperience :)
+Codebase is very messy due to my inexperience :) if you want to contact regarding anything with project reach me on singhabhinav0796@gmail.com

 To generate the binary:
 1.clone it